Teen Resume Examples, Template & Writing Guide

 Bad Example

-6. Add Some Extra Flair to Your Teenager's Resume With These Extra Sections
+6. Hulk Up Your Teenager Resume With Extra Sections

 Good Example